carbonblack/carbon-black-cloud-sdk-python/docs/alerts.rst

 * `Alert Search Fields <https://developer.carbonblack.com/reference/carbon-black-cloud/platform/latest/alert-search-fields/>`_ on Developer Network
 * Example script in `GitHub <https://github.com/carbonblack/carbon-black-cloud-sdk-python/tree/develop/examples/platform>`_
 * If you are updating from SDK version 1.4.3 or earlier, see the `alerts-migration`_ guide.
+* If you are updating from Notifications, see the `notification-migration`_ guide.

 .. note::
     In Alerts v7, and therefore SDK 1.5.0 onwards, Observed Alerts are not included; they are an Observation.
 The field ``category``